AtakanDonmez/fakenstein-windows-app/README.md

 // setup is complete, delete all folders in the project folder except the node_modules folder
 // copy the files here in the repository to the same place where the node_modules folder resides

-To see the project files on VSCode:
-code .

 To start the project:
 npm run watch